-When you’re throwing your candidacy into the employment ring, you can expect to go round for round with the best of the best, and your resume is what’s going to be fighting the first one.
+When you’re throwing your candidacy into the employment ring, you can expect to go round for round with the best of the best, and your resume is what’s going to be fighting the first round one.

 Potential employers are looking at your previous experience as a future investment, and if they’re going to invest, you’ve got to impress.
 Here’s how to Rocky your resume to ensure that it packs the type of punch that leaves an impact.